lisvanpp88/Upload-file/README.md

 # Upload-file
 This project is a simple file upload API built using FastAPI.
 It allows users to upload files through an HTTP POST request, which are then saved on the server in a designated directory called "files".
+Each uploaded file is renamed with a unique timestamp to avoid name collisions.
+The project demonstrates key features such as handling file uploads, creating directories dynamically, and managing files using Python libraries like os and shutil.
+It's an efficient and scalable solution for managing file uploads in a web application.